LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

             os.rename(path2, f'CSV_Air/{item}')
 ```

-The CSV_Air folder now contains all daily sensor data in CSV format.
-To filter out data for a single station (such as the station with code `74DA38C7D2AC`), we need to read each CSV file and put the data for that station into a dataframe called `air`.
-Finally, we delete all downloaded data and data generated after decompression to save storage space in the cloud.
+Now that we've decompressed the daily sensor data, the CSV_Air folder contains all of this data in CSV (Comma-Separated Values) format.
+CSV files are like simple spreadsheets where each line of text is a row of data, and each value in the row is separated by a comma.

+Our next step is to focus on data from a specific monitoring station.
+Let's say we're interested in the station with the code 74DA38C7D2AC.
+To extract data for this station, we will read each CSV file and select only the data from this station.
+This selected data will be gathered into a new dataframe, which we'll call air.

+Once we've collected all the necessary data in the air dataframe, our final step is to delete all the downloaded and decompressed data.
+This is an important step to save storage space in the cloud, where we're working.
+This way, we keep only the essential data we need for analysis, making our work more efficient and organized.

 ```python
 folder = 'CSV_Air'